Data and methodology

 The exporter runs a single SQL query joining comext_monthly and comext_monthly_legacy, filters by the substance allow-list, and streams the result to a local Parquet file.
 A few notable transforms happen here, not in the database:

-• period is converted from the integer YYYYMM to a real datetime set to the last day of the month, so Power BI can do native date math.
+• period is converted from the integer YYYYMM to a real datetime set to the last day of the month, so the trade radar can do native date math.

 • The CN code is left-padded with zeros to a full 8 characters.